-Although we deny liability in all currently threatened or pending litigation proceedings and believe that we have valid bases to contest all claims made against us, we have recorded an immaterial aggregate litigation contingency accrual at December 31, 2022.
-Based on current facts and circumstances, aggregate reasonably possible (but not probable) losses in excess of the recorded accruals for litigation contingencies are estimated to be \$11 million.
-If our assumptions or analyses regarding any of our contingencies are incorrect, or if facts and circumstances change, we could realize loss in excess of the recorded accruals (and in excess of the \$11 million referenced above) which could have a material negative impact on our financial condition, results of operations, and cash flows.
-For more information regarding our legal contingencies, please see Note T on page 111 of the Notes to Consolidated Financial Statements.
+Although we deny liability in all currently threatened or pending litigation proceedings, we have recorded an immaterial aggregate litigation contingency accrual at December 31, 2023.
+Based on current facts and circumstances, aggregate reasonably possible (but not probable) losses in excess of the recorded accruals for litigation contingencies are estimated to be \$22 million.
+If our assumptions or analyses regarding any of our contingencies are incorrect, if facts and circumstances change, or if future litigation arises, we could realize losses in excess of the recorded accruals (and in excess of the \$22 million referenced above), which could have a material negative impact on our financial condition, results of operations, and cash flows.
+For more information regarding our legal contingencies, please see Note S on page 115 of the Notes to Consolidated Financial Statements.